 Summary: We are expanding our content.
 This is a military science fiction novel about a day when technology mutates war into a new form.
 As usual with war, the new form repeats dark aspects of the past.
-Although set in the future, the progress of biomedicine might make it real in the lifetimes of those reading it.
-File it under “terrifying dreams.”
-It is presented in the classical form of weekly chapters.
+Although set in the future, the progress of biomedicine might make it real in our lifetimes.
+File these weekly chapters as “terrifying dreams.”

 This contains strong language, words even children commonly hear today.
 See the rest of the story!